 Marinated or barbecued beef, chicken, pork or vegetable tacos and quesadillas come with a choice of flour or corn tortillas.
 The portions are modest in size as well as price— supplement the tacos with the onion and coriander salsa or a plate of homemade, albeit mediocre, guacamole and nachos.

 A new menu for those with heartier appetites includes beef, chicken, pork or vegetarian burgers, baked potatoes with a range of fillings and drunk or refried beans.

 A selection of flautas, ‘flutes,’ or miniature tacos are a nice way for diners to try all the different flavors.
 Each table is graced with three bottles of homemade hot sauce, manna for spice-deprived foreigners in this city.

-Each sauce, served in old Coca-Cola bottles, varies in spice content ranging from ‘For Argentines’ (known to shun spices) to ‘For Mexicans’ to one labeled ‘For Those Who Dare,’ which packs a welcome punch.
+Each sauce, served in old Coca-Cola bottles, varies in spice content ranging from ‘For Argentines’ (who are known to shun spices) to ‘For Mexicans’ to one labeled ‘For Those Who Dare,’ which packs a welcome punch.

 The street-side kitchen lures passers by, who can saddle up to the sidewalk seating in nice weather or make an order to go.
 Inside are two principal dining areas with smiling wait staff bringing a never-ending supply of bottled beers and tacos to hungry punters seated in red, yellow and green plastic chairs around reflective metallic tables.

-The only complaint with La Fábrica del Taco is that they aren’t eco-friendly — many dishes are served on plastic plates.
+The only complaint with La Fábrica del Taco is that they aren’t eco-friendly — dishes are served on plastic plates and pints are given in plastic cups.
 Aside from that the Taco Factory delivers on their motto’s promise to send home diners with their ‘bellies full and hearts content.’

 —by George Warren